Zhang Boli: Biography

 Zhang Boli was born in Wangkui County, Heilongjiang Province.
 He worked as a journalist after graduating from a three-year college in Heilongjiang Province.
 He attended a short training program for writers at Beijing University in 1989.

-Zhang participated and became one of the leaders in the late stage of the Tiananmen Square Protests of 1989 and helped organize the hunger strike that accompanied it.
-He was number 17 on the Chinese Most Wanted list for the 21 leaders of Tiananmen Square Protest.
+Zhang participated in and became one of the leaders in the late stage of the Tiananmen Square Protests of 1989 and helped organize the hunger strike that accompanied it.
+He was number 17 on the Chinese Most Wanted list for the 21 leaders of the Tiananmen Square protests.

 After escaping from Beijing, Zhang spent two years as a fugitive in China.
 He once escaped into the Soviet Union, but his request to be sent to a free country as a political refugee seeking asylum was refused.
 He was allowed to escape back into China.
 He worked at a small farm in a remote corner of Heilongjiang Province.
 After a friend found a way for him to escape, he came down south again and was smuggled into Hong Kong.
-During Zhang's hiding, his first wife declared divorce with him on newspaper and abandoned their daughter.
-He managed to visited his daughter briefly before leaving China.
+During Zhang's time hiding, his first wife announced a divorce from him in the newspaper and abandoned their daughter.
+He managed to visit his daughter briefly before leaving China.

-Zhang authored book Escape From China detailing his ordeal escaping from the PRC government.
-He is currently a pastor in the Washington, D.C. area and leads a church called "Harvest Chinese Christian Church" in Fairfax, Virginia.
-He married his second wife and has two children from two marriages.
+Zhang authored the book Escape From China, detailing his ordeal escaping from the PRC government.
+He is currently a pastor in the Washington, D.C. area and leads a church called Harvest Chinese Christian Church in Fairfax, Virginia.
+He is married to his second wife and has two children from two marriages.